Remarks on Kawamata's effective non-vanishing conjecture for manifolds with trivial first Chern classes: Calabi--Yau case

 (4) Similarly, it is easy to see that

 (5) For $r<s<t<u$, it is easy to see that

 Similarly, $A^{rtsu}\geq 0$ and $A^{rust}\geq 0$.
 Hence $B^{rstu}\geq 0$. \end{proof}

-Note that, since $J_r$'s are nef divisors by definition, it is easy to see that if all the coefficients in (\ref{BBB}) are non-negative, then $\td_4(X)$ is fakely effective.
+Note that, since $J_r$'s are nef divisors by definition, it is easy to see that if all the coefficients in (\ref{BBB}) are non-negative, then $\td_4(X)$ is quasi-effective.
 We need to deal with the case when the coefficients are not non-negative in the following two lemmas.
 Also note that since we consider $X$ to be a general CICY in $\PP(\bn)$, the nef cones of $X$ and $\PP(\bn)$ concides by Theorem \ref{kollar thm} (see proof of Proposition \ref{verification for CICY}).
-Hence to check the fake effectivity of a cycle on $X$, we can view it as a cycle on $\PP(\bn)$ since fake effectivity is tested by nef divisors.
+Hence to check the quasi-effectivity of a cycle on $X$, we can view it as a cycle on $\PP(\bn)$ since quasi-effectivity is tested by nef divisors.
 We will always use this observation.